Tulip-Dev/tulip/doc/user/workspace.rst

   * *Grid display parameters*: open the grid setup wizard.

-  When right clicking on an edge or a node, an other part appears, displaying the object name and offering to select the node/edge (*Select*), to add/remove it to/from the current selection (*Toggle selection*), to delete it (*Delete*) or to edit one of the main draw properties (*Edit* color, label, shape or size)
+  When right clicking on an edge or a node, an other part appears, displaying the object name and offering to select the node/edge (*Select*), to add/remove it to/from the current selection (*Toggle selection*), to delete it (*Delete*) or to update (*Edit*) one of the main draw properties (color, label, shape or size)

   |i_workspace_rclick_edge|    |i_workspace_rclick_node|